 Your oyster mushrooms are going to be at their best when they are freshly picked.
 If you’re not able to sell them right away, consider drying them.
 Drying allows you to preserve them to be sold days or months in the future.

 When you’re ready to sell your mushrooms, you have several options.
 Maybe you’d like to try the local farmers’ market.
 These events continue to draw big crowds that are interested in buying from the top local growers.
 Set up a stall or booth and get selling.
 Spots fill up fast, so if you’re unable to secure your own spot, consider asking another grower if you can share one with them.
 Or how about selling directly to restaurants?
 They have to get their mushrooms from somewhere, so why not you?
 Give a free sample to the chef at a local restaurant, and you may have a new repeat customer.

 And don’t forget about grocery stores.
 Exotic mushrooms are becoming a popular item, and just like restaurants, they have to get their mushrooms from somewhere, so why not you?
 In particular, consider targeting upscale grocery stores that are more likely to have customers who would like to buy exotic mushrooms.
 Also, a local grocery store might be willing to let you put on demonstrations.
 This is a great way to get attention for your mushroom-growing business by giving out free samples to prospective customers.

 A successful mushroom-growing business will have mushrooms grown in a clean environment.
 The mushrooms will be harvested at the proper time, and if not sold right away, preserved for later.
 And finally, a successful mushroom-growing business will have several outlets for sales, at such places as a farmers’ market, grocery store, or directly to restaurants.
 If you’d like to grow mushrooms for profit, follow these steps, and your business will be a success in no time.
-To learn more, read Golden Harvest.
+To learn more, read Growing Gourmet Mushrooms for Profit.